Indian Police Service: Pay structure of the Indian Police Service

-Reforms and major concerns
+Challenges and reforms

-India's police continue to be governed by a colonial police law passed in 1861.
+As of March 2026, India's police continue to be governed by a colonial police law passed in 1861.
 The Indian Constitution makes policing a state subject and therefore the state governments have the responsibility to provide their communities with a police service.
 However, after independence, most have adopted the 1861 Act without change, while others have passed laws heavily based on the 1861 Act.
 Repeated major incidents, like the 2012 Delhi gang rape and murder, 2020 Hathras gang rape and murder, as well as terrorist attacks such as the 2008 Mumbai attacks revealed the failure of the police to uphold the rule of law.

-The need for police reform in India has long been recognised.
+The need for police reform in India has long been recognized.
 There have been almost 30 years of debate and discussion by government-created committees and commissions on the way forward for police reform, but India remains saddled with an outdated and old-fashioned law, while report after report gathers dust on government bookshelves without implementation.
 Many committees on police reform have recommended major reforms in the police system coupled with systematic accountability.